-Categorized treatment is a system designed to effectively treat probationers and parolees effectively based on their particular problems.
-Treatment manuals are prepared for each category and are taken into consideration in setting up treatment plans for individual probationers and parolees.
+Categorized treatment is a system designed to effectively treat parolees and probationers effectively based on their particular problems.
+Treatment manuals are prepared for each category and are taken into consideration in setting up treatment plans for individual parolees and probationers.
 Currently, there are 13 categories: Solvents Abusers; Stimulant Drug Abusers; Offenders with Drinking Problems; Gang Members; Hot-Rodders; Sex Offenders; Mentally Disordered Offenders; Unemployed Offenders; Elderly Offenders; Junior High School Students; In-School Violence Offenders; Family Violence Offenders (including violence to partners and child abuse); and Offenders with Gambling Addiction.